-- Dependable, consistent travel time long-term goal for all stakeholders - Limited stakeholder experience with measuring travel time reliability, and techniques to forecast future reliability are evolving. - Available funding constraints, particularly considering other priorities such as improving infrastructure condition and improving safety. - Travel time reliability impact of new technologies, including connected and autonomous vehicles and transportation network companies (e.g., Uber and Lyft), is unknown. - Increased VMT, which puts additional stress on the Interstate highways for all users, including trucks - Increased port activity and e-commerce, leading to increased truck activity. - Limited road capacity.
+- Dependable, consistent travel time long-term goal for all stakeholders - Limited stakeholder experience with measuring travel time reliability, and techniques to forecast future reliability are evolving. - Available funding constraints, particularly considering other priorities such as improving infrastructure condition and improving safety. - Travel time reliability impact of new technologies, including connected and autonomous vehicles and transportation network companies (e.g., Uber and Lyft), is unknown. - Increased VMT, which puts additional stress on the Interstate highways for all users, including trucks. - Increased port activity and e-commerce, leading to increased truck activity. - Limited road capacity.

 NJDOT and the New Jersey MPOs collaboratively developed 2-year and 4-year travel time reliability targets for 2023 and 2025.
 Factors considered by the Complete Team in setting these targets included: the trends of VMT change from the past years; projects in the STIP that may improve reliability; major STIP projects that will be in construction phase during the next 4 years, which may worsen reliability; uncertainties such as future changes in data; and possible future impacts of COVID-19 on travel patterns.
-NJDOT, in coordination with Complete Team members, revisited the 4-year targets (as allowed by FHWA) midway through the second performance period, and chose not to adjust them.
+NJDOT, in coordination with Complete Team members, will revisit the 4-year targets in two years as allowed by FHWA.